stellarshenson/henryk-analysis/resources/recording_classification.md

-      "dad_love": "The father frequently expresses his love for his son explicitly throughout the recording.", "dad_longing": "The father explicitly mentions that he misses his son multiple times.", "mother_mentions": "There is a mention of Henryczek's mother in the context of the system the father is building.", "mother_family_mentions": "There are no mentions of the mother’s family in the transcription.", "mother_mentions_sentiment": "The father's tone when mentioning the mother is neutral.", "mother_family_mentions_sentiment": "Not applicable as the mother's family is not mentioned.", "fairy_tale": "The father reads a fairy tale, continuing the story of 'Winnie the Pooh and the building of Eeyore's house'.",
+      "dad_love": "The father frequently expresses his love for his son explicitly throughout the recording.", "dad_longing": "The father explicitly mentions that he misses his son multiple times.", "mother_mentions": "There is a mention of Henryczek's mother in the context of the system the father is building.", "mother_family_mentions": "There are no mentions of the mother’s family in the transcription.
+There was mention of babcia 'babusia od strony tatusia' but that was father's family and therefore must be ignored.", "mother_mentions_sentiment": "The father's tone when mentioning the mother is neutral.", "mother_family_mentions_sentiment": "Not applicable as the mother's family is not mentioned.", "fairy_tale": "The father reads a fairy tale, continuing the story of 'Winnie the Pooh and the building of Eeyore's house'.",